enricopisoni/FAIRMODE-compute_emissions_by_polygon/readme.md

 * EXAMPLE -5- (default mode, to run directly the python code)

-run directly in a python environent the 'main*.py' code, after having modified rows 12, 17 and 21 These 3 rows allows to select the type of data format (asc vs gtiff) and the gridded data filenames.
+run directly in a python environent the 'main*.py' code, after having modified rows 12, 17 and 21  <br>
+These 3 rows allows to select the type of data format (asc vs gtiff) and the gridded data filenames.  <br>

 ## Input description

 (0)Put grids folder in $app_root/data/bottom_up_emissions/
-(1)Each file must contain one and only one data grid/matrix (Single year / Single pollutant / Single sector) (2)Format: ASC / GEOTIFF accepted
+(1)Each file must contain one and only one data grid/matrix (Single year / Single pollutant / Single sector)  <br>
+(2)Format: ASC / GEOTIFF accepted
 (3)FileName: Each file must follow  a name convention like this:
 InventoryName_IstitutionName_CountryCode_Pollutant_GNFR_ID_epsgXXXXX_year_desc.extension